-Early harvest, stalk destruction and plowing under debris immediately after harvest reduce boll weevil, pink bollworm, bollworm and tobacco budworm populations.
+Early harvest, stalk destruction and plowing under debris immediately after harvest are perhaps the most important cultural practices in reducing boll weevil, pink bollworm, bollworm and tobacco budworm populations.
 Pay particular attention to the destruction of green or cracked bolls and other plant debris left at the ends of rows following stripper harvest.
 Do not allow stubble regrowth or development of volunteer seedlings.

-These practices force the boll weevil into starvation before time to enter winter quarters, prevent late-season buildup of weevils, pink bollworms, bollworms and tobacco budworms and reduce the number surviving the winter.
-The addition of 0.5 lb. methyl parathion or 0.25 lb. azinphosmethyl (Guthion®) to arsenic acid or phosphate-type defoliants has proved effective in reducing potential overwintering bollweevil populations.
+These practices force a portion of the boll weevil population into starvation before time to enter winter quarters, prevent late-season buildup of weevils, pink bollworms, bollworms and tobacco budworms and reduce the number surviving the winter.
+The addition of 0.5 lb. methyl parathion or 0.25 lb. azinphosmethyl (Guthion®) to arsenic acid or phosphate-type defoliants has proved effective in reducing potential overwintering boll weevil populations.
+See "Guidelines for Areawide Fall Boll Weevil Control Program," available from your county Extension agent.
 Do not add methyl parathion or azinphosmethyl to chlorate-type defoliants.
 See Cotton Defoliation Guide for Texas (L-145, Texas Agricultural Extension Service) for a list of chlorate-type defoliants.
 Growers and applicators are cautioned to use combinations of phosphate-type defoliants (Folex® and Def®) and phosphate insecticides with extreme care.
-These combinations may pose a greater toxicity hazard than either of the compounds used alone.
+These combinations may pose a much greater toxicity hazard than either of the compounds used alone.